-- 1. Crossmann's annual report on Form 10-K for the fiscal year ended December 31, 2001; - 2.
-Crossmann's current report on Form 8-K filed on February 1, 2002; and - 3.
-Crossmann's current report on Form 8-K filed on March 12, 2002.
+- 1. Crossmann's annual report on Form 10-K for the fiscal year ended December 31, 2001; and - 2.
+Crossmann's current report on Form 8-K filed on February 1, 2002.

 All documents filed by Beazer under Section 13(a), 13(c), 14 or 15(d) of the Exchange Act, after the date of this Joint Proxy Statement/Prospectus and before the date of the Beazer annual meeting, are incorporated into this Joint Proxy Statement/Prospectus by reference and will constitute a part of this Joint Proxy Statement/Prospectus from the date they are filed.